 All real property and tangible personal property in the City is subject to taxation except for certain mandated and discretionary exemptions granted pursuant to State law and the Property Tax Code.
 The Property Tax Code mandates exemption of public property, property exempt by federal law from ad valorem taxes, household goods, personal effects of an individual, and certain property of religious and charitable organizations, schools, and disabled veterans.
 The Property Tax Code authorizes cities to exempt the residential homestead of those over 65 years of age and the disabled.
 The Council currently exempts up to \$60,000 of the appraised value of such residential homesteads.
-The FY 2009 tax rolls reflect the Council granting persons 65 years of age and older, disabled persons and disabled veterans exemptions totaling \$841,052,659.
+The FY 2010 tax rolls reflect the Council granting persons 65 years of age and older, disabled persons and disabled veterans exemptions totaling \$890,101,268.

 Article VIII, Section 1-b of the Texas Constitution provides the City with the authority to exempt a percentage of the market value of residential homesteads.
 The percentage may not exceed 20 percent in FY 2008 and each subsequent year.
 Where an ad valorem tax has previously been pledged for the payment of debt, the Council may continue to levy and collect the tax against the value of the exempt homesteads until the debt is discharged if the cessation of the levy would impair the obligation.
-The Council granted 20 percent residential homestead exemptions on the FY 2008 tax roll, which totaled \$1,861,967,432, or 10.2 percent of the FY 2009 taxable assessed valuation.
-In addition, \$70,641,581 of value was reduced from the FY 2009 tax rolls in accordance with State law to reflect value of agricultural land based upon production rather than market value.
+The Council granted 20 percent residential homestead exemptions on the FY 2010 tax roll, which totaled \$1,843,722,993, or 10.1 percent of the FY 2010 taxable valuation.
+In addition, \$67,406,685 of value was reduced from the FY 2010 tax rolls in accordance with State law to reflect value of agricultural land based upon production rather than market value.

 Section 23.83 of the Property Tax Code allows taxes to be deferred on property that is restricted to scenic use.
 Deferrals were first claimed under this section in 1990.
-The FY 2009 tax roll reveals a value loss increase from \$9,674,534 to \$9,791,349 due to scenic deferrals.
+The FY 2010 tax roll reveals a value loss of \$9,410,286 due to scenic deferrals.

 Chapter 312 of the Property Tax Code allows the Council to designate reinvestment zones and to enter into tax abatement agreements with property owners within these zones.
-The abatement value loss on the FY 2009 tax roll is \$266,739,104.
-A schedule of abated values for the FY 2009 by property owners is as follows:
+The abatement value loss on the FY 2010 tax roll is \$179,679,197.
+A schedule of abated values for the FY 2010 by property owners is as follows: